lexiortiz/about-landing-page/README.md

 2.)
 During the prototyping phase, I sketched a rough wireframe of the landing page's key elements and design.
 To structure my code, I created a visual representation of the wireframe on a whiteboard.
 This allowed me to quickly add and erase elements, speeding up the design process.
 I also gathered and built assets, such as SVGs, color palettes, fonts, and custom PNGs, with intention and efficiency.

 3.)
 I kicked off the development phase by constructing the HTML of the landing page, following the copy and incorporating the assets.
 I made sure the code was neat and precise, forming the basis for the remainder of the project.
 To guarantee the code conformed to HTML standards, I also ran the page through a validator.
 Afterwards, I styled the HTML elements with CSS.
 I made them responsive with fluid styling and media queries, to guarantee the landing page is compatible on all devices.

+It was finally time to script the dynamic navigation menu for the landing page.
+I debugged in the console and applied the DRY (Don't Repeat Yourself) principle to write efficient and meaningful code.

+Next, I will distinguish the sections in view and add the ability for the page to scroll to them.